nesaro/pydsl/README.md

 DESCRIPTION
 ===========

-pydsl is an environment for creating and using formal languages.
+pydsl is a language workbench written in python
 The main idea is to allow an easy way to define, use and combine DSLs to create programs. pydsl support several grammar specification formats:
  * regular expressions